-While the actual amount and timing of any payments under this agreement will vary depending upon a number of factors, including the timing of exchanges, the extent to which such exchanges are taxable and the amount and timing of our subsidiaries' income, we expect that, as a result of the size of the increases in the tax basis of the tangible and intangible assets of Lazard Group attributable to our subsidiaries' interest in Lazard Group, during the expected 24-year term of the tax receivable agreement, the payments that our subsidiaries may make to LAZ-MD Holdings could be substantial.
-If the LAZ-MD Holdings exchangeable interests had been effectively exchanged in a taxable transaction for common stock at the time of the closing of this offering, the increase in the tax basis attributable to our subsidiaries' interest in Lazard Group would have been approximately \$\frac{1}{2}\$ million, assuming an initial offering price of \$\frac{1}{2}\$ per share of common stock (the midpoint of the range of initial public offering prices set forth on the cover of the prospectus for the equity public offering), including the increase in tax basis associated with the redemption and recapitalization.
-The cash savings that our subsidiaries would actually realize as a result of this increase in tax basis likely would be less than this amount multiplied by our effective tax rate due to a number of factors, including the allocation of the increase in tax basis to foreign assets, the impact of the increase in the tax basis on our ability to use foreign tax credits and the rules relating to the amortization of intangible assets.
-The tax receivable agreement will require approximately 85% of such cash savings, if any, to be paid to LAZ-MD.
-The actual increase in tax basis will depend upon the price of shares of our common stock at the time of the exchange and the extent to which such exchangeables are taxable, and, as a result, could differ materially from this amount.
-Our ability to achieve benefits from any such increase, and the payments to be made under this agreement, will depend, among other things, upon a number of factors, as discussed above, including the timing and amount of future income.
+While the actual amount and timing of any payments under this agreement will vary depending upon a number of factors, including the timing of exchanges, the extent to which such exchanges are taxable and the amount and timing of our subsidiaries' income, we expect that, as a result of the size of the increases of the tangible and intangible assets of Lazard Group attributable to our subsidiaries' interest in Lazard Group, during the expected 24-year term of the tax receivable agreement, the payments that our subsidiaries may make to LFCM Holdings could be substantial.
+If the LAZ-MD Holdings exchangeable interests had been effectively exchanged in a taxable transaction for common stock at the time of the closing of this offering, the increase in the tax basis attributable to our subsidiaries' interest in Lazard Group would have been approximately \$1.7 billion, assuming an initial offering price of \$26.00 per share of common stock (the midpoint of the range of initial public offering prices set forth on the cover of the prospectus for the equity public offering), including the increase in tax basis associated with the redemption and recapitalization.
+The cash savings that our subsidiaries would actually realize as a result of this increase in tax basis likely would be significantly less than this amount multiplied by our effective tax rate due to a number of factors, including the allocation of the increase in tax basis to foreign assets, the impact of the increase in the tax basis on our ability to use foreign tax credits and the rules relating to the amortization of intangible assets.
+The tax receivable agreement will require approximately 85% of such cash savings, if any, to be paid to LFCM Holdings.
+The actual increase in tax basis will depend, among other factors, upon the price of shares of our common stock at the time of the exchange and the extent to which such exchanges are taxable and, as a result, could differ materially from this amount.
+Our ability to achieve benefits from any such increase, and the payments to be made under this agreement, will depend upon a number of factors, as discussed above, including the timing and amount of our future income.